 Bullfighting is certainly one of Spain’s long-standing traditions and draws enormous crowds, but its popularity has slowly declined — and controversiality risen — in light of burgeoning movements against animal cruelty.
 It is illegal in the Canary Islands.
 It’s also illegal in Catalonia in 2010, though partly for political reasons.

 These days, the sport is most popular mainly in the south of Spain, the region around Madrid, and the northern region of Navarra.
 This is where the San Fermín (Running of the Bulls) festival runs in Pamplona every July.

 Given all that, the average Spaniard has likely never been to a bullfight.
 As for the residents of Pamplona, many locals actually leave town around San Fermín in July, having developed a distaste for the influx of tourists and price hikes in restaurants and bars.

 4. Catalonia is just a unique cultural area of Spain

 Strictly speaking this is true, but Catalonia possesses and takes far more pride in its own cultural and political identity than other regions of Spain.
-Many Catalans now think of themselves as a separate nation; in fact, there are ongoing Catalan independence/separatist movements to secede from Spain and become an independent nation.
+Many Catalans now think of themselves as a separate nation; in fact, there are ongoing Catalan separatist movements that favor secession from Spain.

-The region was given autonomy in Spanish history, mostly when Spain became a republic; however, its identity was later heavily oppressed by the Franco dictatorship.
+The region has autonomy in Spanish history, dating from when Spain became a republic; however, its identity was later heavily oppressed by the Franco dictatorship.